Skip to main content

 4. Select Your Digital Marketing Tactics

 To choose your digital marketing tactics, start by considering your product and audience.
 For example, if you’re selling ecommerce products to teenagers, TikTok might be a strong performer for you.
+Or you might need to explore SMS marketing platforms due to its cost-effectiveness if you are operating with a tight budget.
 But for B2B SaaS companies, paid ads or LinkedIn might be a better fit.

 While there isn’t a magic formula to help you allocate your digital marketing budget, it can be helpful to see what other marketers do.
 Here are the tactics most CMOs focus on, according to a 2022 Gartner survey: